rudrajit1729/Machine-Learning-Codes-And-Templates/Part 6 - Natural Language Processing/README.md

 1. Clean texts to prepare them for the Machine Learning models,
 2. Create a Bag of Words model,
 3. Apply Machine Learning models onto this Bag of Worlds model.

+Here we will use NLP for review analysis.
+Consider this link for NLP after scraping data from web. *https://github.com/Alir3z4/html2text*